thunderbird/developer-docs/add-ons/updating/historical-overview/legacy-to-modern.md

 Even though the [LegacyHelper](https://github.com/thunderbird/webext-support/tree/master/experiments/LegacyHelper) Experiment allows to register legacy locales, the technology itself is deprecated: WebExtension HTML pages cannot acces DTD or property files.
 Instead, they use the [i18n API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/i18n) to access locales stored in simple JSON files.

-The [`localeConverter.py` python script from the webext-support repository](https://github.com/thunderbird/webext-support/tree/master/tools/locale-converter) will do most of the work to convert your locale files (DTD and property files) into the new JSON format.
+The [localeConverter.py](https://github.com/thunderbird/webext-support/tree/master/tools/locale-converter) python script will do most of the work to convert your locale files (DTD and property files) into the new JSON format.

 The new locale data can be accessed from any WebExtension script: